-How to Monetize your Blog and Make Money Online
+How to Monetize your Blog and Make Money Blogging

-When I first thought of starting a blog I was inspired by several cool mompreneurs online.
+When I first thought of starting a blog I was inspired by several mompreneurs online.

 And they are Killing It online, with some making six figures a year!